SoftwareEngineeringToolDemos/ICSE-2013-LASE/README.md

 You can find the paper on the folloing [link] (http://dl.acm.org/citation.cfm?id=2486995).

-This repository is not the original repository for this tool.
+This repository <i>is not</i> the original repository for this tool.

  In this repository, for LASE you will find: